AhmedElkhouly/STEDI-Human-Balance-Analytics-Project/README.md

 I'll also need a github repository to store SQL scripts and Python code in.

 #### Workflow Environment Configuration
-Create Python scripts using AWS Glue and Glue Studio.
-These web-based tools and services contain multiple options for editors to write or generate Python code that uses PySpark.
-Remember to save any code you develop or run in these editors on AWS to a local Github Repository.
+Create Python scripts using AWS Glue and Glue Studio.I saved the python codes that have been generated into this Repository.
 ## Project Data
 STEDI has [three JSON data sources](https://github.com/udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/tree/main/project/starter "Project's Data") to use from the Step Trainer.
 Check out the JSON data in the following folders in the Github repo linked above:
 - customer